ome/omero-scripts/docs/index.rst

-Welcome to OEMRO Scripts documentation
+Welcome to OMERO Scripts documentation
 ======================================

 Python scripts for running on an OMERO.server via the OMERO scripting service.